 Step 4: Programming 🕹️

-Once your team is satisfied with the survey questions, our team moves on to programming.
-Our team of analysts takes the questions and adds them to our survey software.
+Once your team is satisfied with the survey questions, Drive Research moves on to programming.
+Our analysts take the questions and add them to our survey software.

 Survey programming items include the following: